-- South African literatures (esp. in English and Afrikaans), cultural studies, film, and visual art
+- South African writing (in English and Afrikaans), performance, film, cultural studies, and visual art

-- Postcolonial print cultures, book history, literature and globalization
+- Postcolonial print cultures, book history, translation, and archives

 - Queer theory, especially queer postcolonial studies

 2010.
 J. M. Coetzee's Disgrace.
-London & New York: Continuum.
+London & New York: Continuum [Bloomsbury].
 See more information here.

 Selected recent essays and chapters: